gnulnx/goperf/README.md

 # goperf - Performance tester
+![Alt text](readme_imgs/GoPerf.png?raw=true "GoPerf")

 A highly concurrant website load tester with simple intuitive command line syntax.

-### Running on a 32 CPU machine
+The header image shows goperf running on a 32 cpu machine.
-![Alt text](readme_imgs/GoPerf.png?raw=true "GoPerf")

-Goperf fetches the html document as well as all the img, css, and js assets in an effort to realistically simulate an initial browser request to your site.
+Goperf fetches the html document as well as all the img, css, and js assets in an effort to realistically simulate a a basic browser request to your site.  *Support for follow up ajax requests is aimed for the next release*

 Goperf also supports simple request settings like user-agent and cookies strings.

 ## Usage:

-### Fetch

-Fetch a page and its assets and display info.
+### Fetch a page display info.
 ```
 ./goperf -url {url} -fetch
 ```